AdobeDocs/commerce-php/src/pages/developer/security/brute-force.md

 ---
-group: php-developer-guide
-title: Protecting against brute force attacks
+title: Brute Force Attacks | Commerce PHP Extensions
+description: Identify and protect Adobe Commerce and Magento Open Source component functionality vulnerable to brute force attacks.
 ---

+# Brute force attackes

 In a brute force attack, the attacker tries to guess a value/secret stored on a server by cycling through all possible variations.
 Attackers may also use dictionaries (rainbow tables) of previously-exposed correct values, such as known passwords from other applications or accounts.

 ## Identifying vulnerable functionality

 The first step is to determine where the application can be vulnerable against brute force attacks.
 The vulnerabilities can be divided into human-readable and machine-readble secrets.

 Human-readable secrets require a challenge for the user to provide a secret, possibly from memory.

 Examples include:

 *  Login-password pairs
 *  Gift card codes